waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Stuck Situation Analyst Agent:** An agent that could be called when I'm stuck.
 It would analyze the current map's connectivity (`map_connectivity_analyzer`), check for unexplored warps/connections, and suggest a prioritized list of hypotheses to test to find the way forward.
 This would automate the diagnostic process I just performed manually.
 - **Post-Loss Analyst Agent:** An agent to suggest specific team swaps after a defeat, as a more focused version of the `team_composition_advisor`.
 - **Battle Manager Agent:** An agent that orchestrates the entire battle turn process.
 It would call the `battle_data_extractor` tool to get the current state, then feed that data directly into the `battle_strategist_agent` to get a recommended action, and finally format the output for execution.
 This would automate the multi-step manual process I'm currently using.
-- **PC Navigation Suite:** The manual process of depositing and withdrawing specific Pokémon is tedious and error-prone.
-A potential future project is to develop a suite of small, focused tools to automate this.
-Possible tools could include:
-  - `find_pokemon_in_pc(pokemon_name)`: Returns the box number and position of a specific Pokémon.
-  - `navigate_to_box(box_number)`: Automates the 'CHANGE BOX' sequence.
-  - `select_pokemon_in_box(pokemon_index)`: Navigates the cursor to a specific slot within a box.
-  - Normal is immune to Ghost-type moves (Observed: CRAG's Body Slam vs Agatha's Gengar).
-  - Ground is immune to Ghost-type moves (Observed: Agatha's Gengar's Night Shade vs CRAG's Golem).